The Japanese government is serious and heads straight for the sky, announcing big investment plans for the development of flying cars.

 What will this century bring us?

-“We are considering launching a flying car air taxi service in large cities.
+"We are considering launching a flying car air taxi service in big cities.
 Osaka and Tokyo to start.
 The first flights would still be over the sea for safety reasons.
-It would be too risky to fly over many people all of a sudden, ”commented SkyDrive's CEO Tomohiro Fukuzawa, a former Toyota engineer to the Japan Times newspaper.
+It would be too risky to fly over many people suddenly," commented the CEO. by SkyDrive Tomohiro Fukuzawa, a former Toyota engineer to the Japan Times newspaper.

 According to the newspaper, Fukuzawa believes that by 2050 the Japanese they will be able to fly across Tokyo's 23 wards in just 10 minutes.